-In our recipe we use the ancient emmer whole grain, (also known as farro) that is grown at the Bluebird Grain Farm in Washington.
-There are several grocery stores, locally, where it is available in the bulk-foods section.
-You can also purchase it online.
+In our recipe we use the ancient emmer whole grain, (also known as farro) that is grown at the Bluebird Grain Farm in the Eastern part of Washington State

 To make this delightful side dish the emmer grain is pan-roasted to a light toastiness and then slowly cooked with beef broth, absorbing the rich liquid until it reaches a soft, slight chewiness.
 You will be loving the texture and flavor of this grain.

 About Red Kuri Squash in Our Roasted Emmer and Winter Squash Risotto:

 We used a Red Kuri squash in this side dish but any winter squash will work for this recipe.
 Red Kuri is a variety of the Hubbard squash and it has a buttery flesh with a savory chestnut-like flavor.